The Medicinal Benefits of Hibiscus

 Written and photographed by Juliet Blankespoor

 I try not to foster any regrets in life, but I must confess that I waited too many years to plant hibiscus, thinking the temperate climate unsuitable for its success—and for that, I am sorry.
-It is, in fact, easy to grow and harvest if you have the right variety and get a head start on the season.
+There are so many wonderful medicinal benefits of hibiscus and it is, in fact, easy to grow and harvest if you have the right variety and get a head start on the season.

 The hibiscus we use medicinally—also called roselle—is made from the calyces (aka sepals) of Hibiscus sabdariffa in the Mallow family (Malvaceae).
 These deep red calyces are often mistaken for flowers, and may be sold as such.
 Other notable members of the mallow family include cotton (Gossypium spp.), okra (Abelmoschus esculentus), rose of Sharon (Hibiscus syriacus), and marshmallow (Althaea officinalis).